 - 2/3 cup Cabernet Sauvignon red wine I used CK Mondavi and Family Cabernet Sauvignon

 - ¼ teaspoon garlic salt

 - ¼ teaspoon Fresh cracked pepper

 - Heat olive oil in a large skillet, over medium heat.

 - Add onions, sugar and salt.
 Cook stirring occasionally, until onions are soft, about 15 minutes.

 - Add wine, vinegar and pepper and cook until liquid is gone, about 15 minutes.

 - Remove from heat, cover and set aside.
 Can be made ahead and refrigerated.

 Gastropub Cab and Blue Burger Recipe

 This recipe serves 4 with thick 1/2 lb. burger patties.
-It’s a grown up elegant burger loaded with four cheeses, topped with rich Cabernet caramelized onions and wrapped in bacon, guaranteed to make your next cookout a classy affair!
+It's a grown up elegant burger loaded with four kinds of cheese, topped with rich Cabernet caramelized onions and wrapped in bacon, guaranteed to make your next cookout a classy affair!